 AES Advanced Encryption Standard.
-The Advanced Encryption Standard information.
-The AES specifies three key sizes: 128, 192 and 256 bits.
+The Advanced Encryption Standard (AES) is a sizes: 128, 192 and 256 bits.

-(AES) is a Federal Information Processing Standard (FIPS) Publication (FIPS-197) that specifies a cryptographic algorithm for use by U.S.

-Government organizations to protect sensitive (unclassified)
+Federal Information Processing Standard (FIPS) Publication (FIPS-197) that specifies a cryptographic algorithm for use by U.S. Government organizations to protect sensitive (unclassified) information.
+The AES specifies three key with network services, telephony services, and so forth.